GUCHU-PUCHU/Facebook-gc-bot/README.md

 npm run setup
 ```

 Choose `login` to enter your credentials.
-Then you'll be asked if you want to setup your configuration files, enter 'y' if to initialize the files.
+Then you'll be asked if you want to setup your configuration files, enter 'y' to initialize the files.

 > **prefix** is the command prefix. it can be a single character or more.
 This is the "trigger" for the bot.
 >